-We all know that cells are the fundamental unit of life.
-The cell is the structural and building block of life.
+Lakhmir Singh Solutions of Class 9 Biology Chapter 2 Fundamental Unit of Life – Cell are provided here.
+We know that cells are the fundamental unit of life.
+The cell is the structural unit and building block of life.
 All living organisms in this universe are made up of cells.
 They are either unicellular or multicellular.
-This lesson mainly deals with the structure and cells present in both plants and animals.
-Here, we learn how a plant cell is entirely different from an animal cell.
-We also learn about the cell structure, size, shape and organelles present in it.
+This chapter mainly deals with the structure and cells present in both plants and animals and how a plant cell is entirely different from an animal cell.
+Besides, we will learn about the cell structure, size, shape and organelles present in it.
 Each cell organelle has its own characteristic behaviour and function.
 The whole biology of an animal or plant is determined by its cell.

-    Download PDF Of Lakhmir Singh Solutions for Class 9 Biology Chapter 2 Fundamental Unit Of Life – Cell
+Lakhmir Singh Solutions for Class 9 Biology Chapter 2 Fundamental Unit of Life – Cell

 Short Answer Type Questions

 1. Distinguish between prokaryotic and eukaryotic cells.